MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/account-added-three.png" alt-text="Screenshot of account added to your iOS device.":::

-1. On you iOS device, you can see passkey added for your new account in Authenticator.
+1. On your iOS device, you can see passkey added for your new account in Authenticator.

 1. Return to your browser after you complete the passkey setup in Authenticator, and click **Next**.